Ryan Tyz - Tyz Law Group

 ATTORNEY | FOUNDER

-Ryan is consistently ranked as one of the Top Intellectual Property Lawyers in California by the Daily Journal (2020, 2021, 2022, 2023, and 2024), and was named an Elite Boutique Trailblazer by the National Law Journal (2020).
+Ryan consistently ranks as one of the Top Intellectual Property Lawyers in California by the Daily Journal (2020–2025, six years in a row), and has been named to Lawdragon’s 500 Leading Litigators in America (2024–2026).
+He was also named an Elite Boutique Trailblazer by the National Law Journal (2020).

 Outside of work, Ryan is an outdoor enthusiast—from wake surfing Lake Tahoe to mountain biking in the Marin backcountry.
-He enjoys spending time with his wife, Jennifer, step-sons, Lachlan and Quinn, and dog, Indy.
+He enjoys spending time with his wife Jennifer, stepsons Lachlan and Quinn, and dog Indy.

 LITIGATION HIGHLIGHTS